Plato Writes about Socrates

 It seems clear also that Plato is suggesting that Socrates' focus on definitions was unusual.
 Socrates has to explain to Euthyphro the kind of answer he is to give.

-Plato, if this is right, is working with the thought that
+Plato, if this is right, is working with the thoughts that

 • false beliefs about ethical matters prevent us from possessing wisdom